mathwhiz1212/A-Coalition-At-War/README.md

 This plugin introduces a storyline that lets you see that conflict and even capture Heliarch ships if you are so inclined (after farming reputation by repairing Heliarch ships).

 Land on Tebuteb's Table in the Tebuteb system and you be asked to investigate an anomaly.
 Accept the mission and you'll be on your way.

+# Contributing

+The story needs work.
+I may not flesh that out on my own.
+Feel free to make suggestions or even a pull request.